trojal/mh-jobworker/DESIGN.md

          - NOTE: A channel was considered here, but `sync.Cond` Broadcast is efficient with no readers and simple with multiple waiting readers
   6. start a goroutine that:
      - Waits for process completion
-     - Sets `pids.max` to 0 to prevent new processes
+     - Sets `cgroup.kill` to 1 to clean up stray processes
-     - Waits briefly for any stragglers
      - Attempts to remove the cgroup with no retry, for simplicity
      - Removes the `Job` from the map of jobs in memory
 - Each job will have: